vorpalnet/blade/libs/framework/src/main/java/org/vorpal/blade/framework/sip/README.md

 ## Delivering a response

-This is the one step a test does that production code never does. `DummyRequest.send()` goes nowhere, so no response ever comes back on its own.
+This is the one step a test does that production code never does. `DetachedRequest.send()` goes nowhere, so no response ever comes back on its own.
 In OCCAS the container matches an inbound response to its session and fires the callback `sendRequest` stored there; in a test you do that yourself: